saaniela/saaniela/README.md

 ## Hi there 👋

-I'm Sabrina from Austria and I am a chemical laboratory technician and I'm working on becoming a developer.
+I'm Sabrina from Austria and I am a chemical laboratory technician and student.
+During my studies i had applied computer science and found my interest in it.
+So now I teach myself programming of different languages and the background which I need for understandig the whole computer stuff.
+My goal in the future is to become a developer. :smile:

 - 🌱 I’m currently working on The Odin Project
 - ⚡ I’m currently learning HTML, CSS and JavaScript